What is TransferWise?

 TransferWise is really easy to use.
 Once you’ve set up an account, you just enter the amount and type of currency you want to change, and how you want to pay (with credit or debit card).

 Then enter the details of the bank account you want the foreign currency to be paid into (your own or someone else’s), and then continue to pay.
-If you’re paying by bank transfer, they’ll give you the details of their TransferWise account in the corresponding country, so you can make the online transfer straight from your account.
+If you’re paying by bank transfer, they’ll give you the details of their TransferWise account or their local bank account linked to TransferWise in the corresponding country, including details such as name, country, bank branch, and more.
+This allows you to make the online transfer straight from your account.
+You can learn more about Swift Codes in this extensive guide.

 Each time you log in, you’ll see a list of all the previous transactions you’ve made.
 You can click on any of these and choose to repeat the transfer, rather than start all over again.
 The recipient’s bank details are stored, so you don’t have to keep plugging them in.
 They’ll give you an instant quote using the current exchange rate.